 - Do not scrape the plate.

 Be mindful of the Things You Should Never Do in the UK.
-Check out our blog to avoid embarrassment in the new academic step of your life.
+Check out our blog to avoid embarrassment in this new academic step of your life.

 Also, check out the Things You Should Never Do in the UK